 Capturing audio from Logic using the link plug-in

-To select the destination track in Revoice Pro, first click the drop down bar to reveal a list of the track names in Revoice Pro, then from this list select the required track.
+- In the Link plug-in window of the first track to be transferred, select the destination track in Revoice Pro.
+Click the destination track drop-down (orange arrow 2) to reveal a list of the track names in Revoice Pro, then from this list select the required track.
 The example below shows the selection of track Audio 1.

-Repeat the insertion steps and Destination track selection for each Logic Pro track that contains audio to transfer.
+- Repeat the plug-in insertion steps (see previous topic) and destination track selection for each Logic Pro track that contains audio to transfer.

-ALL Capture switches in visible Link modules can be toggled ON or OFF by holding down the SHIFT key and by clicking any Capture Enable switch.
-Below we show two Link modules with Capture enabled.
+- ALL Capture switches in visible Link modules can be toggled ON or OFF by holding down the SHIFT key and by clicking any Enable Capture switch.